-On 19 December 2018, the UK Home Office published its long-awaited policy paper on its proposed future skills-based immigration system, designed to replace freedom of movement for EEA citizens after Brexit.
+The UK Home Office has published its long-awaited policy paper on its proposed future skills-based immigration system, designed to replace freedom of movement for EEA citizens after Brexit.

 According to the proposal, EEA workers will be treated the same as non-European nationals under the existing points-based system, but with some amendments to the system following many of the recommendations of the Migration Advisory Committee (MAC) earlier this year.